 Planning on heading to Peru’s lush jungles?
 Make an appointment for a Yellow Fever Vaccine—and pack the certificate proving you’ve had it along with your other important travel documents.
 While it isn’t required in order to enter Peru, you may be asked to show it upon entering other South American countries, or re-entering your own.
 Travel clinics often have the highest prices, while your local county health clinic or county health department should offer more reasonable rates.

 Peru is rife with day trip opportunities, from bike tours through Lima to a dune buggy trips through the sand dunes of Huacachina.
 You’re going to need a travel daypack for those activities to tote your camera, sunscreen, and other miscellaneous items.
-Save yourself from having to unpack your primary bag every time you head for the door with an Eagle Creek Packable!
+Save yourself from having to unpack your primary bag every time you head for the door with an EC Packable!
 These palm-sized packing-savers come in backpack, tote, or duffel form and will easily slip into the smallest of suitcase pockets when not in use.